Cute and so interesting to watch. Red cherry shrimp have their own little world going on in the tank.

 Cherry shrimp are omnivorous scavengers that will eat pretty much anything that doesn’t eat them first.
 They graze on algae, leaf litter, biofilm and any dead fish or invertebrates they’re able to find.

-In this part of the guide, I’ll walk you through what you need to set up an aquarium for cherry shrimp.
+In this part of the guide, I’ll walk you through what you need to set up a freshwater aquarium for red cherry shrimp.

 What Tank Size for Cherry Shrimp?